Resources for Faculty and Staff

 Request a Training

-If your group or department is interested in learning more about ways to recognize students in distress and student support resources through an in-person training, email firstname.lastname@example.org.
+If your group or department is interested in learning more about ways to recognize students in distress and student support resources, email firstname.lastname@example.org.
 Trainings are currently offered on an as-requested basis.